 As a high school athlete, Kari was a highly recruited volleyball athlete.
 After being plagued with a chronic back injury, Kari’s path led her from Division I to Junior College, back to Division I and finally Division II.
 She received numerous awards such as All-American, Player of the Year, Female Athlete of the Year, All Conference, Team Captain and others, as well as school records.
 During her college career Kari continued to coach club volleyball and that is where her recruiting career started.

 Before her completion of college graduation, Kari received an offer to be the first ever paid Second Assistant Coach at Gonzaga University.
 Once she received her BS degree in Health and Sports Management from Central Washington University, Kari made the move to Spokane, WA where she began her college coaching career.
 Kari continued to coach club volleyball as well and eventually moved up to First Assistant at Gonzaga before resigning after 7 years to start a family.
-After her and husband David had their son Tyler, Kari was part of the grassroots USA pro volleyball league, Premier Volleyball League.
+After she and husband David had their son Tyler, Kari was part of the grassroots USA pro volleyball league, Premier Volleyball League.
 She was the starting setter and a team captain for 4 seasons.

 For over 20 years Kari has been helping athletes get recruited by her connections, guidance, and own experiences.
 This has led to a 100% success rate of her athletes that want to play college volleyball receive offers.
 She spent 4 years as the Area Director of Washington with National Scouting Report and 2 of those years as the National Co-Director of Volleyball.
 Kari currently coaches club volleyball with Renovators VBC.